msindwan/mhtml2html/README.md

 ## Development

-To build the mhtml2html distribution scripts
+To build and test mhtml2html:

 1. If node_modules haven't been installed already, run `npm install` from the root directory
-2. Run `./node_modules/gulp/bin/gulp`.
-The distribution scripts are saved to the dist folder.
+2. Run `./node_modules/gulp/bin/gulp` to build the scripts and run tests.

-### Testing and linting

-Run `./node_modules/gulp/bin/gulp lint` and `./node_modules/gulp/bin/gulp test` for linting and testing respectively.

 ## License